kchaitanya954/Transformer-on-SST-2/README.md

 * The accuracy of the model for 10 epochs on test data is around 81%, which can be furether increased by increasing the num of epochs, and tuning the parameters of the model.

-* The Reference task accuracy (vanilla Transformer) is around 90%.
+* The Reference task accuracy (vanilla Transformer) for Single-Task Training on a GLUE task sst-2 is around 90%.

 Latency benchmarks: It takes arounf 30 sec for one iteration of batch size 128, and number of batches are 55. and the model has 723,457 trainable parameters